 Fireplaces should be avoided as this could potentially crack your leo’s cage, expose him to extreme heat, causing him to burn and suffer from extreme heat stress.

 Plastic bottles filled with warm water is a common piece of advice that should not be followed.
 The risk of respiratory infection is, in fact, increased as the bottle could spill in the cage and douse the bedding.

 You can prepare for an expected power outage as follows:

 1. Discontinue Feeding

 You should avoid feeding your leopard gecko 24 hours before an expected power loss.
-Food cannot be processed in the gut when temperatures decrease, and this results in illness and death.

 2. Clean And Replenish Bowls With Water